Victoria De Durango Durango, Mexico Travel Guide

 Explore the Historic Center's architecture (Cathedral, Palacio de Gobierno, Teatro Ricardo Castro).
 Prioritize museums (Museo Francisco Villa, Museo Regional de Durango, Museo Túnel de Minería).
 Day trips to La Ferrerían and Nombre de Dios.

-Spend a morning at Mercado Gómez Palacio sampling street food.
-Dedicate time to trying gorditas from various stands.
+Spend a morning time at Mercado Gómez Palacio sampling street food.
+Set aside time for trying gorditas from various stands.
 Visit a mezcal distillery.
 Seek out traditional "comedores."

 Plan a full day (or overnight) at Mexiquillo for hiking, rock formations, waterfalls, zip-lining, and mountain biking.
 Arrange a guided tour to Mapimí Biosphere Book for an unique desert adventure.